 We do not publish opinion pieces already sent to other newspapers.
 Submitting an uncommissioned opinion piece is no guarantee that it will be published and we reserve the right to edit all opinion pieces.
 Email your submission to firstname.lastname@example.org.

 How do I submit a press release or story suggestion?

 Email your press release or story idea to Kathryn Kimberley on email@example.com or Tremaine van Aardt on firstname.lastname@example.org.
 It will then be evaluated by our news desk.
 (We don’t publish press releases but they are considered for use in news reports or features.)

 How do I report an error on the HeraldLIVE website?

 Let us know if you spot any errors, big or small, so that we can correct them.
 Email email@example.com with a link to the article and explain the problem clearly and concisely.

-How do I advertise in the Herald and Weekend Post newspapers or on HeraldLIVE?
+How do I advertise on HeraldLIVE or in the Herald and Weekend Post?